k2view-academy/K2View-Academy/articles/07_table_population/08_project_functions.md

 ### Project Function Types

 **Regular Function**
-*	A function that executes the business logic required within a Project and can be invoked from any Fabric object like a [Table Population](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/07_table_population/01_table_population_overview.md), [Parser], [Web Service] or from another function.
+*	A function that executes the business logic required within a project and can be invoked from any Fabric object like a [Table Population](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/07_table_population/01_table_population_overview.md), [Parser], [Web Service] or from another function.
 *	A Regular function has a specific category known as an [Enrichment function] which is executed once all LU Tables have been populated to extract data from any LU Table and use it as needed.
 An Enrichment function must not have Input parameters and must not return any value.

 **Root Function**
-*	A function that is used as a source object to trigger the [Table Population mechanism](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/07_table_population/02_source_object_types.md).
+*	A function that is used as a [Table Population source object](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/07_table_population/02_source_object_types.md).
 *	The output of a Root function serves as input for the Table Population.
 This function cannot be used for data-mapping logic.
 *	A Root function must have at least one Input parameter and at least one Output parameter.
 The Root function of a root table must have only one parameter.